Bowed Psaltery Buyer's Guide

 • Song of the Wood - High-quality custom psalteries made with specially-chosen materials.
 Builder John Read Smith started out making hammered dulcimers, so he knows his "stuff."
 Only a limited number are available at any time.
 (I have one and it's very nice.)

 • James Jones Instruments makes a variety of instruments including at least three sizes of bowed psalteries.
 I haven't had my hands on one, but I hear good things.
+(Also, their gig bags aren't bad for the price - I have a couple of those).

 • Zither Heaven, an American builder, made a nice selection of Folk instruments, and I haven't been disappointed with their psalteries I've come across.
 They seem to have gone out of business as of early 2025, but some very nice psalteries are still available new through secondary marketplaces like Amazon.
 How long that will last, I don't know.